laripk/grantsgov_keywordsearch_helper/README.md

 switching to the directory where you put the script (use `cd <directory_name>`), and entering `ruby grant_search.rb` at the command prompt.

-It will ask for the name of a folder in which to save the search results, whether you want to search against all or only open grant opportunities, and what keywords you want to search with.
+For each search, it will ask for the name of a folder in which to save the search results, whether you want to search against all or only open grant opportunities, and what keywords you want to search with.